KondratevI/TripleTen_projects/business_analytics/README.md

 ### The goal

-The goal of this project is to explore dataset, carry out analysis of the data and make recommendations.
+The goal of this project is to explore dataset, carry out analysis of the data and make recommendations to optimize marketing expenses.

 #### The Data